GrowTopics/blog/content/blog/posts/beta-testing/index.md

 ##### Requirements

 - Your server must have at least 20 active members in it.
-- You or one of your administrators must be in our official server to relay information about the bots proformance to us.
+- You or one of your administrators must be in our official server to relay information about the bots performace to us.
 (Our server can be found [here](https://discord.gg/2NaDrfV6MK)).
 - You or one of your administrators must be able to answer questionnaires that may take place during the beta.
 - You must understand that you can be removed from the beta at any point for not participating in any instructed measures.